SocketDotTech/socket-docs/docs/Learn/lifecycle.md

 <img src="/img/ConnectToDL.png" />

 Before Plugs can start sending and receiving messages, they need to connect or get "plugged" into Socket.
-Plugs connect to sibling plugs deployed on other chains by sending configuration details such as sibling chainId, sibling plug address and switchboard configuration.
+Plugs connect to sibling plugs deployed on other chains by sending configuration details such as sibling chain ID, sibling plug address and switchboard configuration.

 Upon connection, Socket generates a unique identifier for the configuration and stores it.
 It then emits an event `PlugConnected` with the config data.
 Here's an [example transaction](https://polygonscan.com/tx/0x58231336368ff437883ada95d30897679f64257c981ee19dab8147c0b3828d0a#eventlog).